-Keeping your furnace clean will also help reduce the chances of CO, (Carbon Monoxide), buildup.
-This odorless, colorless, tasteless gas, is extremely toxic, and can result in death.
+Keeping your furnace clean will also help reduce the chances of CO (Carbon Monoxide) buildup.
+This odorless, colorless, tasteless gas is extremely toxic and inhaling it can result in death.
 Lack of maintenance can cause CO to leak into your home.
 It's highly recommended that you clean your furnace once a year.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!